caiosa/hello-world/README.md

 # hello-world
 My first repository on GitHub
 ===
-Caio Oliveira from PromonLogicalis in Brazil
+Caio Oliveira from PromonLogicalis in Sao Paulo, SP - Brazil